modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 Here, the `each` is associated with the equation's entire left hand side, and for clarity at the cost of symmetry, it should only be allowed for the left hand side of an equation.
 As for modification with `each`, the array dimensions of the right hand side must match the trailing array dimensions of the left hand side, and the `each` corresponds to a `fill` on the right hand side, adding the missing dimensions needed to match the left hand side.

-Again: The two new uses of `each` (in parameter equations and in normal equations) add non-essential complexity to the first version of Flat Modelica, and might make more sense to add in future versions.
+Again: The two new uses of `each` (in parameter equations and in normal equations) add non-essential complexity to the first version of Base Modelica, and might make more sense to add in future versions.
 At the same time, the proposed use of `each` in normal equations have applications beyond guess value parameters, in particular when a full Modelica model has a final modification with `each` for an array of parameter values.

 ### The `fixed` attribute

-The `fixed` attribute has been completely removed in Flat Modelica.
+The `fixed` attribute has been completely removed in Base Modelica.
 This was described above for parameters, and is described here for time-varying variables.

-When the full Modelica variable has `fixed = true`, this is represented explicitly with an initial equation in Flat Modelica.
-Having `fixed = false` in full Modelica doesn't turn into anything in Flat Modelica.
+When the full Modelica variable has `fixed = true`, this is represented explicitly with an initial equation in Base Modelica.
+Having `fixed = false` in full Modelica doesn't turn into anything in Base Modelica.

 For example, the full Modelica
 ```
   Real x(fixed = true, start = 1.0);
 ```
-is translated to the Flat Modelica
+is translated to the Base Modelica
 ```
   Real 'x';
   parameter equation guess('x') = 1.0; /* From non-final modification of start in full Modelica. */